 This site is intended for Healthcare Professionals in EMEA only

-In the early years, Bausch + Lomb manufactured revolutionary rubber eyeglass frames as well as a variety of optical products that required a high degree of manufacturing precision.
-By 1903, the firm had been issued patents for microscopes, binoculars, and even a camera shutter based on the eye’s reaction to light...
+Bausch+Lomb revolutionized rubber eyeglass frames as well as a variety of other optical products produced with a high degree of manufacturing precision.
+By 1903, the company had been awarded patents for microscopes, binoculars and even a camera shutter based on the eye’s reaction to light.

-In the 1900’s, Bausch + Lomb continued to demonstrate its place at the forefront of technological innovation for optical products.
-Bausch + Lomb produced the first optical quality glass made in America, developed ground-breaking sunglasses for the military in World War I, and created the lenses used on the cameras that took the first satellite pictures of the moon.
-In 1971, Bausch + Lomb introduced the first soft contact lenses and is still the largest global provider of eye care products.
+Throughout the twentieth century Bausch+Lomb continued to demonstrate its place at the forefront of technological innovation in optical products.
+The company produced the first optical quality glass, manufacturing sunglasses for the military in World War I and the camera lenses that took the first satellite pictures of the moon.

 Bausch + Lomb was listed on the New York Stock Exchange in 1937.
 In the late 1900s diversified Bausch + Lomb's portfolio to include among other things sunglasses, dental products and hearing aids.
 In October 2007, Warburg Pincus led the acquisition of Bausch + Lomb, which had previously been a publicly traded NYSE company.
-In August of 2013, Bausch + Lomb was acquired by Valeant Pharmaceuticals International, Inc. (NYSE: VRX) (TSX: VRX) and became the eye care division of Valeant.
-For more information about Valeant see www.valeant.com
+In August of 2013, Bausch + Lomb was acquired by Valeant Pharmaceuticals International, Inc, now known as Bausch Health Companies Inc. (NYSE/TSX: BHC).
+For more information about Bausch Health, visit www.bauschhealth.com.

 Although the products, the ownership and the times have changed, Bausch + Lomb is still faithful to the tradition of innovation, quality and craftsmanship established by John Jacob Bausch and Henry Lomb.